-Emission sources tested for relevance Size Influence Risk Stakeholders Outsourcing Justification Size: The emissions source is likely to be very large compared to the total emissions Influence: The organisation does not have the potential to influence the emissions from this source, including by shifting to a different lower-emissions supplier for our business.
-Railway product / stock Y Ν N Ν Ν Risk: There are no relevant laws or regulations that apply to limit emissions specifically from this source, the source does not create supply chain risks, and it is unlikely to be of significant public interest.
-Stakeholders: Key stakeholders, including the public, are unlikely to consider this a relevant source of emissions for our business.
+Emission sources tested for relevance Size Influence Risk Stakeholders Outsourcing Justification Railway product / stock Y Ν N N N Influence: We do not have the potential to influence the emissions from this source, including by shifting to a different lower-emissions supplier for our business.
+Risk: There are no relevant laws or regulations that apply to limit emissions specifically from this source Stakeholders: Key stakeholders, including the public, are unlikely to consider this a relevant source of emissions for our business.
 Outsourcing: We have not previously undertaken this activity within our emissions boundary and comparable organisations do not typically undertake this activity within their boundary.